Patient education: Nonallergic rhinitis (runny or stuffy nose) (Beyond the Basics)

 Some symptom relief may occur on the first day of treatment, although the maximal effect may not be noticeable for days to weeks.
 For this reason, these agents are most effective when used regularly.
 Some people are able to use lower doses when symptoms are less severe.
 (See 'How to use a nasal spray' below.)

-Nasal ipratropium — A runny nose with profuse, watery discharge from the nose (rhinorrhea) can be treated with ipratropium (0.03 percent or 0.6 percent) nasal spray.
+Nasal ipratropium — A runny nose with profuse, watery discharge from the nose (rhinorrhea) can be treated with ipratropium (0.03 percent or 0.06 percent) nasal spray.
 Ipratropium is the best treatment for gustatory rhinitis.
-(See 'Gustatory rhinitis' below.)
+(See 'Gustatory rhinitis' below and 'Cold air rhinitis' below.)

 Combination nasal antihistamine and nasal glucocorticoid (steroid) — There is a nasal spray (Dymista) that contains both azelastine and fluticasone.